Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Forecasting Results

 The results are presented in \cref{fig:TCSA:best:hlh}.
-Using our standard setup with up to $n=2^{15}$ observations and a polynomial degree of up to $p=16$, we achieve $\vpt{0.5}=25.9$ Lyapunov times.
+Using the standard setup with up to $n=2^{15}$ observations and a polynomial degree of up to $p=16$, $\vpt{0.5}=25.9$ Lyapunov times is achieved.
 This is lower than the reference value of 37.4 obtained from a 512-bit ODE solver initialized with data rounded to 64 bit.
-By extending our setup to include polynomial degrees $p=23,24,25$ and observation counts $n = 2^{16}, 2^{17}$ for the time step $\stepsize = 2^{-2}$, we improve the result to $\vpt{0.5} = 38.0$, with a 95\% confidence interval of $[36.8, 39.3]$, thereby matching the performance of the multi precision ODE solver and outperforming the double precision solver ($\vpt{0.5} = 32.2$) with the learned dynamical system.
+By extending the setup to include polynomial degrees $p=23,24,25$ and observation counts $n = 2^{16}, 2^{17}$ for the time step $\stepsize = 2^{-2}$, the result improves to $\vpt{0.5} = 38.0$, with a 95\% confidence interval of $[36.8, 39.3]$, thereby matching the performance of the multi-precision ODE solver and outperforming the double-precision solver ($\vpt{0.5} = 32.2$) when starting on initial conditions rounded to double precision.

-\subsection{Lorenz-96 system}
+\subsection{Lorenz-96 System}